Adinkra-Ideas/ai-vector/README.md

 # ai-vector
-My re-implementation of the std::vector that exposes exactly the same compile time interface as the C++ standard library.
+My re-implementation of the std::vector STL Container that exposes exactly the same Compile Time Interface as the C++ Standard Library.